 This cherry compote is great over some yogurt for a quick and easy sweet treat, or as a filling for pie, though you may want to double the recipe if you’re baking.
 Feel free... to adjust the sugar according to the sweetness of your cherries.
 Unless you are buying cherries at the height of their season, we recommend using frozen.

-1. In a bowl, stir the cornstarch, lemon zest and nutmeg, if using.
+In a bowl, stir the cornstarch, lemon zest, and nutmeg, if using.
 Set aside.

-You can also use sour cherries to make this compote, but they will need a lot more sugar.
+You can also use sour cherries or fresh cherries to make this compote.
+Sour cherries will need a lot more sugar.

-Although I’m not usually a fan of one-task kitchen gadgets, treat yourself to a cherry/olive pitter.
+Although we don’t normally recommend one-task kitchen gadgets, it may be worth it to treat yourself to a cherry/olive pitter.
 It makes light work of the slow messy task of pitting fresh cherries (and olives).